Simple Snuggle Scarf Pattern

 Information about this simple scarf pattern

 I created this free scarf knitting pattern mostly as a basic first pattern to add to this new little blog.
-I didn’t really expect to enjoy making it as much as I did, but it has turned out to be a fun and easy project, which creates a beautiful and cozy scarf! (my snuggle scarf has already become a permanent part of my winter ensemble!)
+I didn’t really expect to enjoy making it as much as I did, but it has turned out to be a fun, quick project, that results in a beautiful and cozy scarf! (my snuggle scarf has already become a permanent part of my winter ensemble!)

-Generally I don’t like to make scarves because they tend to be too time consuming and repetitive/boring to really bother with in my opinion.
-However I have now made 4 of these simple scarf patterns, and I am finding that this little scarf is so fast to knit, and easy to work on the go, that I actually quite enjoy it.
+Generally I don’t like to make scarves because they tend to be too repetitive/boring and I get fed up quickly… However I have now made 4 of these, and I am finding that this simple little scarf pattern is so fast to knit, and easy to work on the go, that I actually really enjoy it.

 If you are looking for something that is quick and simple, and would make a great last minute gift, then look no further!
 This pattern takes me a total of 8 hours of knitting time start to finish, and because it can be done while you are otherwise idle you can get your holiday gifts finished in no time flat!